-All about East Africa’s two rainy seasons
+All about East Africa’s two wet seasons.

 To begin, it is important to understand that weather conditions vary greatly across East Africa, month to month.

-There are two rainy seasons.
+East Africa has 2 wet seasons.
 Wind plays a significant role in determining these two rainy seasons.

 (i) The ‘long rains’ (March/April to May)